rgomez-AI/cellorientation/README.md

   <img width=150 src="img/dag.svg" alt="Workflow execution order">
 </p>

-A list of components used in this workflow:
+A list of components used in this workflow `workflow/scripts`:

 | Component       | Script                          | Description                                             |
 |-----------------|---------------------------------|---------------------------------------------------------|